Prospective Graduate Students

 International applicants must submit proof of English proficiency and receive a minimum score of 525 PBT(paper-based TOEFL), 71 IBT(Internet-Based TOEFL) , 6.0 (IELTS) or 48 (PTE ).

 Applications without any request for assistantships are accepted on a rolling basis, although for international applications to be considered they must reach the CS Graduate Office no later than October 15th (applications for Spring semester) and no later than June 1st (applications for Fall semester).

 We expect applicants to our program to have mathematical proficiency through Linear Algebra and Discrete Mathematics, and to have taken computer science course work that minimally includes Data Structures, Structure of Programming Languages, Operating Systems, and Computer Architecture.

 Several types of Graduate Assistantships are available on competitive basis.
 The assistantship normally carries tuition scholarship plus stipend.
-Applications for financial assistantship must be received before the deadlines of January 31 (for Fall applications) or September 15 (for Spring applications).
-Students who receive awards will be notified by late March, or late October, respectively.
+Applications for financial assistantship must be received before the deadlines of January 31 (for Fall applications).
+Students who receive awards will be notified by late March.
 Unfortunately, due to the large number of requests, we can only notify applicants who will be awarded an assistantship.
 All graduate applicants will automatically be evaluated for graduate assistantship.